Urology Billing Services in Michigan

 Blue Cross Blue Shield of Michigan processes the largest share of Michigan commercial urology claims.
 We know their MI specific fee schedules, prior authorization requirements for urology procedures, and their appeal timelines when claims are denied.
 52000 changes based on additional procedures performed.
 Wrong code selection is the #1 urology denial cause.

-Healthy Michigan Plan routes urology patients through 5 managed care plans: Meridian, Molina, HAP Midwest, and 2 more.
+Comprehensive Health Care Program (Healthy Michigan Plan covers the expansion population) routes urology patients through 9 managed care plans: Meridian Health Plan of Michigan, Molina Healthcare of Michigan, UnitedHealthcare Community Plan, and 6 more.
 Each MCO has its own urology authorization and billing rules that we manage.

-WPS processes Medicare urology claims in Michigan with its own Local Coverage Determinations.
-We navigate WPS's policies around bilateral modifier usage to prevent medical necessity denials.
+WPS Health Insurance (Jurisdiction 8) processes Medicare urology claims in Michigan with its own Local Coverage Determinations.
+We navigate WPS Health Insurance (Jurisdiction 8)'s policies around bilateral modifier usage to prevent medical necessity denials.

 Denial Prevention for Michigan Urology